THE GIGS AND THE HISTORY II

 Barrows' Basement Club Little Silver, NJ, May 9, 1998.

-Premiere of Eight Minutes.
+Premiere of Eight Minutes (John Barrows)

 Kevin Patten's Halloween Party Jackson Township, New Jersey